Copyright © 2020 Refúgio 343. Todos os Direitos Reservados.

 “In October 2018, I started having frequent dreams about a girl who was strange to me.
 One day, I recognized her on an article about the migratory crisis in Venezuela.
 At this moment I felt I should do something to help”.

 The experience of one of our founders, inspired a group, already involved in other social causes, to take action.
-The first dream was to catch a plane to the state of Roraima, on the border with Venezuela, and return with a refugee.
+The first dream was to catch a plane to the state of Roraima, on the border with Venezuela, and return with a refugee family.
 This dream has grown.
-Today, we are a Humanitarian Organization that has already rescued dozens of families, and this is only the beginning of a life journey.
+Today, we are a humanitarian organization that has already rescued thousands of people, and this is only the beginning of a life journey.

 We believe in the power of unity, charity and determination.
 Rather, we are a refuge for ourselves, a platform that aims to promote healing from the inside out.
 We find in the culture of this organization the opportunity to evolve, to become better people and professionals, while developing our humanitarian work.